tonini/overseer.el/README.md

 ### Interactive Commands

-If you wan't to use the following keybindings in the `emacs-lisp-mode`, you need to enable the `overseer-mode` via `hook`:
+To use the `overseer-mode` minor mode and enable the following keybindings, you need to load the `overseer-mode` via `hook`:

 ```el
 (add-hook 'emacs-lisp-mode-hook 'overseer-mode-hook)